e271828e/Flight.jl/docs/notes/design/framework_spec.md

 opposite: that default is silent and consumer-declared, this one is loud and assembly-declared, the author writing the child and the wire, both inspectable.

-The ledger against FlightCore's tree walk, recorded: its zero-wiring convenience and its worst failure mode were the same property — a contributor with a forgotten trait method contributes *silently nothing* (a lighter vehicle, no diagnostic, ever).
-Explicit wiring inverts every silence into a warning or error, and makes per-contributor values and intermediate totals observable ports; the cost is that adding a deep contributor edits one assembly level (its owner's wiring) instead of zero.
-Rejected at every revision: **contribution buses** (today's mechanism portified — dataflow invisible in the graph, scoping rules, accidental contributions).
+The cost of explicit wiring, recorded: adding a deep contributor edits one assembly level (its owner's wiring) instead of zero, and buys in exchange per-contributor values and intermediate totals as observable ports, with every silence inverted into a warning or error (rows 7, 37).

-An earlier design specified **reduce-ports** — consumer-declared commutative-associative folds with multi-connection legality, canonical fold order and identity-element opt-outs — and it was abandoned (rows 7 and 37): the use-site census never grew beyond the three Newton–Euler aggregations in one library assembly; the mandatory typed declarations of [§11][s11] make junction mistakes loud, dissolving the original "positional ceremony" objection; and `Reduce` was the declaration vocabulary's last remaining wrapper — killing it leaves `input_types` as bare types with zero framework vocabulary and retires the canonical-fold and identity-element rules wholesale.
+The reduce-port design that preceded this one — consumer-declared folds with multi-connection legality — is closed (rows 7 and 37).

 ---